-- Without the parameter "details," only the overcurrent protector status and name are displayed. - With the parameter "details," more overcurrent protector information is displayed in addition to status, such as the rating and RMS current value. - For Raritan's outlet-metered models that support "outlet peak current" sensors, information indicating which outlet MAY cause the OCP-tripped event is available with this command.
-See Possible OCP-Tripped Root Cause (on page 249).
+- Without the parameter "details," only the overcurrent protector status and name are displayed. - With the parameter "details," more overcurrent protector information is displayed in addition to status, such as the rating and RMS current value.

 Date and Time Settings

 This command shows the current date and time settings on the PX3.